LivePersonInc/knowledge-center-archive/pages/documents/What's New/november-2018.md

 The November newsletter video features the [Post Conversation Survey](bots-automation-post-conversation-survey.html) - a feature that helps brands take advantage of increased traffic and get feedback from their customers in a conversational format:

-<iframe src="https://player.vimeo.com/video/300977058" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe style="max-width: 750px;" src="https://player.vimeo.com/video/300977058" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 This month the following features were also released: